roydejong/BeatSaberMultiplayerMirror/README.md

 #### Force show Self Hologram
 Always show a mirror hologram of yourself during gameplay, no matter what place you're in.

-*Note: The hologram mirror only works for the Arena, not [yet] for 1v1 Duels.*

 ## Installation
 Download the mod and place it in your Beat Saber `Plugins` folder.